Last updated on September 12th, 2020

 Sometimes it’s coffee, sometimes it’s milk.
 Sometimes it’s both.
 It’s like a mental block that only becomes painfully clear at the bleary-eyed crack of dawn.

-They would have been my salvation, but each tiny package called for only 4-6 fluid ounces of water—that’s 1/2 cup to 3/4 cup, for those of you who aren’t fluent in fluid ounce to cup conversions like I am.
+They would have been my salvation, but each tiny package called for only 4-6 fluid ounces of water.
+That’s only 1/2 cup to 3/4 cup, for those of you who aren’t fluent in conversions like I am.

 And that is simply not enough coffee for this girl.
 I’m a self-employed small business-owning boss lady hustler, for pete’s sake!
 Don’t you know we’re all fueled by coffee and angst?